 8. Floor cushion

 Foam board covered in a scrap peice of fabric with cotton ball stuffing.

 I used a peice of balsa wood down to a size that fit over the couch.
 I bought the balsa wood at Hobby Lobby and hot glued it directly to the wall.
 I used the other half of the peice for floating shelves in the kitchen.

-Kate gave me a small section of a from table runner from Ikea that I used for all 3 rugs in the dollhouse.
+Kate gave me a small section of a table runner from Ikea that I used for all 3 rugs in the dollhouse.
 The edges frayed perfectly!